Best Of20 min read

 Key Features:

-• Cruise Mode for automated keyword-to-article workflow
+• Cruise Mode for keyword-to-article automation

 • Real-time SEO score editor